-HUB – The master station through which all communications, to, from and between terminals must flow.
+HUB – The master station through which all communications between terminals must flow.

-KBPS – Kilobits per second.
-Refers to transmission speed of 1,000 bits per second.
-KHZ KiloHertz.
-One KiloHertz is the equivalent of one thousand Hertz, or one thousand cycles per second.
-Used to measure frequency and bandwidth.
+KBPS (kilobits per second) – Refers to 1,000 bits per second transmission speed.
+One kilohertz (kHz) is the equivalent of one thousand hertz or one thousand cycles per second. kHz is used to measure frequency and bandwidth.

-LAN – Local Area Network.
-A geographically localized network.
+LAN (local area network) – A geographically localized computer network.

 LATENCY — The time it takes for a signal to go from the sending station through the satellite to the receiving station.
-All stationary satellites are located 22,300 miles above the equator.
-This means that the round trip is 90,000 miles or more.
+All stationary satellites are located 22,300 miles above the equator, meaning one round trip is 90,000 miles or more.
 The speed of light is 186,000 MPH, so the time it takes for a round trip is about 500 milliseconds (1/2 second).

-LOW EARTH ORBIT (LEO) – Satellites orbiting from 160- 2,000km above the earth and will take approximately 1.5 hours for a full orbit, which only covers a portion of the earth’s surface at any time.
+LOW EARTH ORBIT (LEO) – Satellites orbiting from 160 to 2,000km above the earth, taking approximately 1.5 hours for a complete orbit.
+LEO satellites only cover a portion of the earth’s surface at any time.

-LOW NOISE BLOCK DOWNCONVERTER (LNB) – A combination of Low Noise Amplifier and downconverter built into one device attached to the feed.
+LOW NOISE BLOCK DOWNCONVERTER (LNB) – The combination of LNA and downconverter built into one device attached to the feed.
 It is used for the downlink satellite transmission by converting a band from a higher frequency to a lower frequency.
 This is simply the receiver on a satellite dish.

 MODEM – A piece of network equipment containing a modulator and demodulator for receiving or transmitting satellite signals.